Armenian Language and Culture

 The scholarship programme is divided into categories:

-- Short Term Conference and Travel Grants to Students in Armenia
+- Short Term Conference and Travel Grants to Students and Young Academics in Armenia.

 To apply for a scholarship please see our How to Apply page.